Handling Buttons and Links

 If you’re anything like me, the next thing you tried after clicking on links is middle-clicking them to open in a new tab.
 Every browser now has tabbed browsing, and honestly it’s a little embarrassing that our browser doesn’t.Back in the day, browser tabs were the feature that would convince friends and relatives to switch from IE 6 to Firefox.

-Here’s the plan: the Browser class will own the window and canvas, and all related methods, such as event handling.
-And it’ll also contain a list of Tab objects and the page chrome.
-But the web page itself its associated methods will live in a new Tab class.
+Here’s the plan: the Browser class will own the window and canvas and all related methods, such as event handling.
+And it’ll also contain a list of Tab objects and the browser chrome.
+But the web page itself and its associated methods will live in a new Tab class.

 To start, rename your existing Browser class to be just Tab, since until now we’ve only handled a single web page: